justinmklam/personal-website/content/posts/2017/06/sous-vide-pla.md

 To recap, we've learned why annealing is desirable to reduce internal stresses (ie. increase crystallization), what previous research has identified, and what current heat treatment processes have already been tried.
 Although the presented information has helped in answering our preliminary questions, we still have unanswered ones that are left for us to uncover and test:

-#### Objectives
+#### The Questions

 1. Will annealing PLA in a temperature controlled water bath improve its mechanical properties?
 1. What effect does layer height have on annealed parts?
 1. Do we really need to cool the samples slowly, or can we get away with (quicker) cooling in room temperature?

-#### Methods - Annealing Process

-1. Print 9 rectangular prisms as the test samples
-1. Remove 3 samples as the control set (ie. unmodified and directly off the printer)
-1. Fill kettle with room temperature water
-1. Submerge the remaining 6 samples in water bath
-1. Set desired temperature of water bath
-1. Maintain temperature for 30 mins
-1. Remove 3 samples (1st sous vide set) and allow to air cool at room temperature
-1. Turn off heat and allow the remaining 3 samples (2nd sous vide set) to slowly cool with the water bath

 {{<img caption="Deprecated pennies were used to keep the samples submerged in the temperature controlled water bath." src="/imgs/blog-imgs/sous-vide-pla/IMG_20170318_183551.jpg" >}}

 {{<img caption="Test samples lined up for carnage." src="/imgs/blog-imgs/sous-vide-pla/IMG_20170318_165409.jpg" >}}

+#### Designing the Tests

-Wait, hold the phone: this leads to even more questions!
+Wait, hold the phone: we still have many questions!
 What annealing temperature is going to be maintained?
 How long are the samples going to be annealed for?
 Why are the samples so small?

 All great questions, but unfortunately not all have great answers.